TL;DR

 | Top Causes Cited | Tight deadlines, too much responsibility, and lack of managerial support. |

-Source: Analysis based on the latest available data from the UK Health and Safety Executive (HSE) and Office for National Statistics (ONS).
+Source: Analysis based on the latest available data from the UK public and industry sources and Safety Executive (HSE) and Office for National Statistics (ONS).

 The drivers are clear: a relentless pace, blurred boundaries between work and home life thanks to remote working technology, and persistent economic uncertainty.
 The result is a workforce teetering on the edge, with their professional and financial futures at significant risk.